Spine Race - Some Stats (2012-2025) - Updated following 2025 race.

 Next question is the difference in Male and Female results since 2013:

-So female performance is marginally slower, but only by very small margins at the front end and on average.
-It is only towards the back end of the race in there a more pronounced difference.
-What is perhaps the most interesting output is that the times have tightened up considerably compared to the same analysis that I undertook last year.
-Looking at 2024 in isolation the average female finish time was 130:00, whilst the male equivalent is 130:49.
-There has long been a theory that the longer the ultramarathon, there becomes a tipping point where female physiology is more advantageous.
-There is definitely a hint of this here, but we need to be cautious as there are relatively few female finishers (16 out of 91) so the averages can be skewed by having fewer numbers.
+A change to the average since last year when the typical female performance was slightly slower than males.
+With the inclusion of 2025 data, the top quarter female performance is now almost 6 hours quicker.
+The average time is 34 minutes quicker but broadly similar, whilst the 75% result is just over an hour slower than males.
+There has been a theory that the longer the ultramarathon, there becomes a tipping point where female physiology is more advantageous.
+There is definitely a hint of this here, but we need to be cautious as there are relatively few female finishers (75 compared to 613 male) so the averages can be skewed by having fewer numbers.
 There is also a question about whether the distribution of ability is similar to males to make a meaningful comparison valid - perhaps some females may be put off from entering for various reasons.
-Regardless, it is clear that overall female performance is at or near to the same level as males.

 Next up is the relative distribution of performances by year.
 The dotted line below is the average distribution of times (excluding 2015).
-I have excluded 2012-2014 due to there being so few finishes in the infancy of the event (albeit these years are included in the overall).
+I am not showing the lines for pre-2020 just to keep the graph uncluttered, although are included when calculating the average.
 What is clear though is that on the whole performances have generally improved considerably since the early years which makes sense as more people enter, attracting of elite athletes, better understanding of strategy etc.

-Finally, a bit of fun analysis new for 2024.
-I took a look at whether there is any difference in performance between GB / IRL performance against the Rest of the World:
+Finally, a bit of fun analysis.
+I took a look at whether there is any difference in performance between GB / IRL against the Rest of the World:

-What I think this means is that GB / IRL are more likely to finish by having a better understanding of conditions in the UK, but those from the Rest of the World may be of a slightly better calibre, perhaps attracting more serious ultra runners who have undertaken a variety of events prior to entering the Spine Race?
+Last year I said the following: What I think this means is that GB / IRL are more likely to finish by having a better understanding of conditions in the UK, but those from the Rest of the World may be of a slightly better calibre, perhaps attracting more serious ultra runners who have undertaken a variety of events prior to entering the Spine Race?
 In contrast the UK contingent have a wider range of experience, and for many of whom the primary goal is simply to finish?
+Having now seen the 2025 data I believe it still supports my theory that the race perhaps attracts more serious international ultra runners, compared to a lot of the UK contingent whose primary goal is to just finish.

 Retirements